 Maritime Folknet sets up a table and sells CDs for the maritime performers at no charge to them.
 We sell CDs to about 70 people on behalf of about 10 music acts.
 Between 150 – 300 people are in attendance.
 Frequency: Annually in May.

-Music CDs: Northwest Tugboat Tales, Tales from the Bar
+Music CDs: Northwest Tugboat Tales, Tales from the Bar, Making the Cut

-Maritime Folknet produced two compilation CDs with Northwest songs from about 25 maritime acts and songwriters.
-The the songs relate to Northwest maritime history and the current maritime industry.
-We have distributed about 1,350 copies.
+Maritime Folknet has produced three compilation CDs of Northwest songs from maritime acts and songwriters.
+The songs relate to Northwest maritime history and the current maritime industry.
+“Making the Cut” arose from a contest to reflect on the Centennnary of the Ballard Locks and digging the Lake Washington Ship Canal – winning songs were recorded professionally by a local recording studio.
+As of 2016 we had distributed about 1,350 copies.

 Port Gamble Maritime Music Festival